paxdotdev/docs/src/start-key-concepts-properties-settings.md

 In this example, `MyComponent` is used inside the template for `AnotherComponent`, then its property `counter` is _set_, in this case bound to an expression `{self.num_clicks * 2}`.

-#### Settings Syntax
+### Declarative Settings Syntax

-Settings can be written with two different syntaxes: `inline settings` or `settings block` syntax.
+Settings can be declared with two different syntaxes: `inline settings` or `settings block` syntax.
 Each syntax has access to the exact same properties, and `expressions` can be bound in either place.

-### Inline Settings
+#### Inline Settings

 Inline settings are authored _inline_ into a template definition.
 You might recognize this syntax as nearly identical to _XML attributes_.
 Example: